 But even I have to use Vista at times.
 It doesn’t matter that I can never make it work the way I want to, that the most useful tools are almost always hidden away in a menu thirty clicks away.

-And that is the biggest reason why I really like Vista Utilities.
+And that is the biggest reason why I really like.
 It collects main Windows Vista features in one place.

 Windows Vista Utilities is a free tool which provides the user with direct and easy access to all Windows Vista utilities and tools.
 That is what the description says and the software doesn’t disappoint.